 If you’re unsure, always check with a solicitor first.
 You can book a free 30 minute consultation with one of our expert solicitors to work out whether you might need probate here.

-Choosing the right solicitor for your Will, LPA, Trust, or Probate needs is about more than just legal expertise - it is about finding a team you can trust to guide you through life's important moments with compassion, structure, and genuine support.
+Choosing the right solicitor for your Will, LPA, Trust, or Probate needs is about more than just legal expertise, it is about finding a team you can trust to guide you through life's important moments with compassion, structure, and genuine support.
 At Lyons Bowe, we are proud to offer a Wills & Probate service that is built around real people, real futures, and real care.

 Personal, Compassionate Service